Last updated: October 16, 2017 at 9:17 am

 So, with many thanks to Southern Belle Crochet for the inspiration for this pattern, I present to you: the Pocket Prayer Cloth Knitting Pattern!

 Small amount of yarn, anywhere from fingering to worsted weight.
-If you use fingering weight I’d advise you to stick with the large size, as it would likely make the small version about the size of a postage stamp!
+If you use fingering weight I’d advise you to stick with the large size, as it would likely make the small version of the pocket prayer cloth about the size of a postage stamp!

-It’s probably better if you stick with bright colors.
+If you’re knitting it all in one color, you may want to stick with bright colors.
 You can see in the photo above that the dark purple doesn’t really let the cross design stand out, whereas it’s much clearer in the turquoise.

 A pair of needles, preferably metal with pointy tips (better for making bobbles), in size appropriate for yarn weight.